 To change your logo go to the 'Page Master' under the 'Design' menu

-It is a bit of a walk, maybe 15 minutes, to the village where there is reasonable shop, and a restaurant with rather mixed reviews (ph 01680 300 200) - Mediterranea.
+It is a bit of a walk, maybe 15 minutes, to the village where there is a reasonable shop, and a restaurant with rather mixed reviews (ph 01680 300 200) — Mediterranea.
 I have not been there myself.
 Across the road, in the nicest old building in the village (1803), is an excellent cafe and tea room, the Coffee Pot.
-I have not seen a bench with a hinged table in the middle before, perfect for putting down your latte.
+I have not seen a bench with a hinged pop-up table in the middle before, perfect for resting your latte.

 You could walk on to Aros castle but it is not a very exciting walk.
 The Salen agricultural show is said to be very good, in August.
 If you are very swanky your rich friends could land at the Glenforsa airstrip in their private plane.
-The Glenforsa hotel is maybe a bit far to walk for a meal but it does have a rather more informative webcam than on the pier, showing you just what the Sound looks like at any time of the day.
+The Glenforsa hotel is maybe a bit far to walk for a meal but it does have a webcam showing you just what the Sound looks like at any time of the day.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE